PM highlights link between Ajanta Caves and Indian Navy - www.lokmattimes.com

 PM highlights link between Ajanta Caves and Indian Navy

-Chhatrapati Sambhajinagar: The Prime Minister Narendra Modi has acknowledged that the three-masted ship depicted in the 6th century painting ...
+Chhatrapati Sambhajinagar: The Prime Minister Narendra Modi invoked India’s ancient maritime heritage, referencing the world heritage Ajanta Caves, which ...

 In the one and a half-minute video of the India Maritime Week in Mumbai the PM made the above reference a couple of days ago.